markustheiner/pfe_sqrt/readme.md

    sudo apt-get install build-essential libgmp3-dev
    ```

 ## Build and Execution

-To build the benchmarks:
+### 1. Build the Benchmarks

+If you have just installed Rust, you may need to restart your terminal before the `cargo` command becomes available.
 ```bash
 cargo build -r
 ```

-To run the benchmarks:
+### 2. Run the Benchmarks

+The binary expects the `settings.json` file to be present in your **current working directory**.
+Ensure you are running the execution command from the root of the project.
 ```bash
 ./target/release/PFE_square_root
 ```

-**Execution Path Requirement:** The binary expects the `settings.json` file to be located in your **current working directory** (the location from which you run it).

 ## Configuration (`settings.json`)